 - Partial oxidation

-Important catalyst used for reforming of methanol
+The most important catalyst used for reforming of methanol

-We need a process technology that has capability of producing higher H2.
+We need a process technology that has the capability of producing higher H2.
 Based on steam reforming, autothermal and partial oxidation technology main reactions that occur in a reactor are:

 - Dimethyl ether formation/ Dehydration of methanol to Dimethyl ether